 - Remember the positives – It is hard to focus on anything apart from your worries when you are facing a day of anxiety.
 Try and think of the positives that come to mind.
 There are so many positives in your life, don’t let the dark clouds hide your sunshine.

 - Take it one step at a time – If all you do on a hard day is get through it, then that is fine.
-When I am having a day that feels like it is never going to end, I countdown the minutes to bedtime (though I feel bad for doing it!).
+When I am having a day that feels like it is never going to end, I count down the minutes to bedtime (though I feel bad for doing it!).
 Feeling anxious can be so draining, sometimes I don’t think people can really understand it.

 - Accept that it is part of you – For a long time, I struggled to come to terms with my anxiety.
 I had never had any issues until after our car accident back in 2013.
-When I had counselling session following that accident, it was mentioned that things were falling out of my box and I was struggling to cope with that.
+When I had a counselling session following that accident, it was mentioned that things were falling out of my box and I was struggling to cope with that.
 At the time I thought it was a stupid comment but now looking back now I think they were right.
 Accepting this has made it easier to deal with it.

 - Consider home medication such as CBD – When CBD first hit the market, many people were unsure.
 However, over time it has gained wide praise for what it can do for people and helps in many ways.
 Without trying to get too technical, CBD is there to basically help the body connect the dots.
 There are literally hundreds of articles on how CBD has helped people all around the world.
 For people like me who are suffering from anxiety, it can help improve your symptoms and just make them a bit more manageable on a day to day basis.
+Just remember to always do plenty of research before using CBD infused products for the first time as not everything is suitable for everyone – for example, you might want to use this CBD oil website to find some further information

 I know at times, it is pretty tough going.
 Self-doubt kicks in and your lack of sleep combined with anxiety can heighten so many fears and worries, at this point, it is ok to take a step back and just remind your self of the positives and how far you have come.
-There are going to be tough days but then alongside that some amazing days too, learning how to make the best of them both is how I cope the best.